$0 North Carolina Adoption Quick-Start Checklist

 Why This Matters for Adoptive Families

-For families pursuing private agency or independent infant adoptions in North Carolina, the putative father registry search is a mandatory procedural step before the adoption can be finalized.
+For families pursuing private agency or independent infant adoptions in North Carolina, the biological-father identification and notice process is a mandatory procedural concern before the adoption can be finalized.
 Here is why this matters practically:

-An unregistered father is not necessarily a non-issue.
-Even if a search shows no registered putative father, the court will still want to see what efforts were made to identify and give notice to any known biological father.
-If the birth mother identifies the father, he must receive notice through appropriate legal channels even if he has not registered.
+A father who has not been identified is not necessarily a non-issue.
+The court will still want to see what efforts were made to identify and give notice to any known or possible biological father.
+If the birth mother identifies a father, he must receive notice through the required legal channels.

-Failure to conduct the registry search can void the adoption.
-If a biological father later demonstrates that he was entitled to notice — because he was registered or because his identity was known — and he did not receive proper notice, he may have grounds to challenge and potentially overturn the adoption.
-This is not a theoretical risk; it has happened in real cases.
+Failure to provide required notice can endanger the adoption.
+If a biological father later demonstrates that he was entitled to notice and did not receive proper notice, he may have grounds to challenge the adoption.

 What Should a Biological Father Do?

-If you are an unmarried man who has reason to believe a woman you had a relationship with may be placing your child for adoption — or may give birth to a child who is then adopted — register with the NC Putative Father Registry promptly.
+If you are an unmarried man who has reason to believe a woman you had a relationship with may be placing your child for adoption — or may give birth to a child who is then adopted — identify yourself promptly through the applicable paternity and court-notice process.
 Do not wait to see if adoption comes up.

-Registration does not mean you are committing to parent the child or that you are preventing adoption.
-It means you are giving yourself the legal right to receive notice and make a decision when the time comes.
+Promptly identifying yourself does not mean you are committing to parent the child or preventing adoption.
+It gives the court the information needed to address notice, paternity, and consent.

 Interstate Considerations

-Even for unregistered biological fathers, North Carolina law does not eliminate all rights based solely on non-registration.
+North Carolina law does not eliminate all rights based solely on a failure to identify a father at the outset.
 If a biological father:

 This is why thorough and honest identification of all potential biological fathers in the Affidavit of Parentage (DSS-1809) is so important for the adoptive family's legal security.

-The putative father registry is a small procedural step that has large legal consequences.
+Biological-father notice is a small procedural part of the adoption process with large legal consequences.
 Handling it correctly protects everyone involved — the child, the adoptive family, and the biological father — by ensuring the legal process is complete before a permanent family relationship is created.

-The North Carolina Adoption Process Guide covers the putative father registry search process, what to include in the Affidavit of Parentage, and how to handle the 30-day response window as part of the complete NC adoption process.
+The North Carolina Adoption Process Guide covers the biological-father notice and consent process, what to include in the Affidavit of Parentage, and how to handle the 30-day response window as part of the complete NC adoption process.

 Get Your Free North Carolina Adoption Quick-Start Checklist